Suicides and suicide attempts

 vignette-BEH

-A marked excess mortality rate among working farmers
+A marked excess mortality rate among active farmers

 Among farm owners

-The socio-professional characteristics associated with suicide mortality were:
+The sociodemographic and occupational characteristics associated with suicide mortality were:

 • being between the ages of 45 and 54 compared to those under 35;

-• operating a farm as a sole proprietor compared to operating a farm as a partner in a partnership;
+• operating a farm as a sole proprietor compared to operating a farm as a corporate entity;

 • being a full-time farmer;

-• and having a farm located in Auvergne-Rhône-Alpes, Bourgogne-Franche-Comté, Brittany, and Hauts-de-France, compared to having a farm located in Grand-Est.
+• and having a farm located in Auvergne-Rhône-Alpes, Bourgogne-Franche-Comté, Brittany, or Hauts-de-France, as opposed to having a farm located in Grand-Est.

 Among agricultural employees

-Agricultural employees did not exhibit excess suicide mortality compared to the general population.
-However, certain occupational characteristics were associated with suicide among male agricultural employees:
+Agricultural workers did not show an excess suicide mortality rate compared to the general population.
+However, certain occupational characteristics were associated with suicide among male agricultural workers:

-• work in the sectors of “forestry,” “crops and livestock,” “contracting,” and “cooperatives”;
+• work in the “forestry,” “crops and livestock,” “contracting,” and “cooperative” sectors;

 • employee status;